nelsonsaake/lyli-hugo-web/content/story/day 48.md

 As of two days ago, I had finished restructuring and commenting the code.
 Today I took some first run at "the Qt related topic".

 I walked around and did some audio recording.
-Next steps:
+Next:
 + Go through the recording a make some points.
-+ Transcribe the recording if necessary
++ Transcribe the recording if necessary.
 + Research missing facts.
 + Work on scenarios and constructs to explain what you want to explain.
 + Find relevant resource and add them.  <!--more-->